 A woman’s uterus is shaped like a pear and on average it is approximately 3 inches long.
 Fibroids can grow in several places both inside and outside of the uterus.
 Fibroids are classified and given different names according to the places fibroids are located in/on the uterus and also how they are attached.
 Specific locations where uterine fibroids can grow include:

 Pedunculated fibroids are also located on the outside of the uterus but are connected to the uterus with a thin stem.

 The location and size of the fibroids is important in the diagnosis and treatment.
 The best gynaecologist in Chennai will suggest treatment method that will work best for the size and number of fibroids in that place.

 Fibroids grow in the form of clusters or as single nodules ranging from 1mm to 20cm in diameter.
 Many small fibroids can develop in to a cluster of fibroids or grow as one large, dominant fibroid.
 According to a research study, the average rate of fibroid growth is 89% per 18 months.
 With this as a point of reference, a two centimetre fibroid is expected to take four to five years to grow up to be double that diameter.
-It is also revealed that very small fibroids have the tendency to grow more quickly than the larger ones.
+Also, it is revealed that very small fibroids have the tendency to grow more quickly than the larger ones.